 This blog follows my entrepreneurial and immigration journey of living and working in the UK.
-After receiving the Entrepreneur’s Visa (now Innovator Visa) and the UK Tech Nation Exceptional Talent Visa, I was able to apply for the Indefinite Leave to Remain Visa.
+After receiving the Entrepreneur’s Visa (now Innovator Visa) and the UK Tech Nation Exceptional Talent Visa (now Global Talent Visa), I was able to apply for the Indefinite Leave to Remain Visa.

 The (ILR) or permanent residency (PR) is an immigration status granted to a person who does not hold the right of abode in the United Kingdom (UK), but who has been admitted to the UK without any time limit on his or her stay and who is free to take up employment or study.
 And this person can then be on their way to apply for UK Citizenship provided they meet the criteria for naturalisation.